Police arrest suspect in early morning homicide

 WICHITA, Kan.
-(KSNW) – The Wichita Police Department arrested a suspect from an early morning shooting that sent two Augusta men to the hospital, where one of the victims later died.
+(KSNW) – The Wichita Police Department arrested a suspect from a shooting Saturday that sent two Augusta men to the hospital.
+One victim later died.

-The shooting occurred around 5:45 a.m. in the 1200 block of South Main street near the intersection of Lincoln Avenue.
+The shooting occurred around 5:45 a.m. in the 1200 block of South Main street near Lincoln.

 Police say a 20-year-old suspect was with two men when an altercation between the three transpired.